 Frequently Asked Questions

 MUNI passes will automatically be placed on your new One Card that you will pick up at check-in.
 By completing ID express, your One Card will be ready for you at check-in.
-Otherwise, be prepared to go up to the One Card office (in Lone Mountain) to get your One Card.
+Otherwise, be prepared to go up to the One Card office (in University Center 5th floor) to get your One Card.

-You will be able to meet with your advisor at the Orientation to Your Major session.
+You will be able to meet with your faculty advisor at the Orientation to Your Major session on Monday, August 19.
 If not, you can arrange a meeting once classes begin.
 To view your advisor's name and contact information, log onto myUSF, click on the Student Tab under Self Service, then click on Registration.
-Then click on Registration Status & Advisor Information.
+Then click on Registration Status & adviser Information.
 You should be able to view your advisor's name and email address.

 Go to the Orientation to Your Major session for the major you want to switch to.
 Then, complete a change of academic program form the Center for Academic and Student Achievement (CASA), University Center 3rd Floor.